Quick Start

 pip install marsys

-3. Configure API Keys (Required)
+3. Configure API Keys (Required for API Models)

 Create a .env file in your project directory: